-Sweden edges Latvia, Brits drop France at ice hockey worlds
+Canada shuts out Denmark, Austria relegated at hockey worlds

-KOSICE, Slovakia (AP) — Dennis Rassmusen scored the winner into an empty net with 34 seconds remaining for Sweden to beat Latvia 5-4 at the ice hockey world championship on Monday.
+Earlier, Dennis Rassmusen scored the winner into an empty net with 34 seconds remaining for Sweden to beat Latvia 5-4.

 Latvia needed a win in regulation to keep alive hopes for a quarterfinal spot in the Group B game in Bratislava.
 After Roberts Bukarts tied the game for Latvia at 4-all with 3:24 remaining in the final period to complete his hat trick, the Latvians pulled the goaltender for an extra attacker.